Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Indications for use in high-resolution computed tomography
+Indications for the use of high-resolution computed tomography